dedAshot/AuthService/README.md

 Test db configuration insede the tests

 The service supplies 2 paths:
-1) GET [host]/gettoken/?GUID=[your user guid] , returning token pair { "access": "your token", "refresh": "your token"} if the guid exists
+1) GET [host]/gettoken/?GUID=[your user guid]
+  returning token pair { "access": "your token", "refresh": "your token"} if the guid exists
-2) POST [host]/refreshtoken/  body: { "access": "your token", "refresh": "your token"},   returning token pair { "access": "your token", "refresh": "your token"} if the first pair valid
+3) POST [host]/refreshtoken/  body: { "access": "your token", "refresh": "your token"}
+  returning token pair { "access": "your token", "refresh": "your token"} if the first pair valid